Administrative Officer

 Benefits

-Alongside your salary of £23,800, Crown Prosecution Service contributes £6,894 towards you being a member of the Civil Service Defined Benefit Pension scheme.
+Alongside your salary of £24,800, Crown Prosecution Service contributes £7,184 towards you being a member of the Civil Service Defined Benefit Pension scheme.
 Find out what benefits a Civil Service Pension provides.

-We’re passionate about ensuring that we're a top performing organisation and a great place to work.
+The Crown Prosecution Service is passionate about ensuring that we're a top performing organisation and a great place to work.
 We're a committed equal opportunities employer, creating a culture where you can bring your whole self to work, and individuality is truly appreciated.

-We want to ensure our employees can thrive at work and home, and offer a range of support to achieve a balance.
+We want to ensure our employees can thrive at work and home and offer a range of support to achieve a balance.
 This includes flexibility of working hours, flexibility to support caring responsibilities and a flexible approach to deployment.
 We offer a hybrid working policy.
 You must spend at least 40% of your contracted hours over a four-week period at court, in an office or another official workplace depending on business need and the kind of work you're doing.

 This culture of inclusion is underpinned by our staff networks covering disability, faith and belief, LGBTQI+, race, social mobility alongside our mental health first aiders programme and wellbeing sessions.